ezzylan/xylophone_flutter/README.md

 # xylophone_flutter
-A music app that plays Xylophone sounds.
+A music app made in Flutter that plays Xylophone sounds.